cabforum/smime/SBR.md

 If the evidence has an explicit validity period, the CA SHALL verify that the time of the identity validation is within this validity period.
 In context this can include the `validFrom` and `validTo` attributes of a digital signature Certificate or the date of expiry of an identity document.

-The CA or RA MAY reuse existing evidence to validate the identity if the evidence remains valid at the subsequent validation event, subject to the age restrictions in [Section 4.2.1](#421-performing-identification-and-authentication-functions).
+The CA or RA MAY reuse existing evidence to validate Individual identity subject to the age restrictions in [Section 4.2.1](#421-performing-identification-and-authentication-functions).

 1.	**Validation of a physical identity document**